thunderrabbit/barefoot_rob/templates/event_walking_meditation_template.md

 Get away from it all by settling into your being and noticing the motions of your body, one breath and one step at a time.

-11:45am Meet at Harajuku Gate of Yoyogi Park  https://goo.gl/maps/xabS6Nw7TgNScqeCA
+FIRST_GATHERING_TIME Meet at Harajuku Gate of Yoyogi Park  https://goo.gl/maps/xabS6Nw7TgNScqeCA

-12:00 noon: Enter Yoyogi Park
+EVENT_TIME: Enter Yoyogi Park

 What to Expect:

-* We will meet at 11:45 and by noon decided where to go.
+* We will meet at FIRST_GATHERING_TIME and by EVENT_TIME decided where to go.
 * If it's raining, we will just walk around the loop.
 * If it's dry; we can find a place to sit.
 * I will guide us in meditation, including walking meditation.